flimflam-austin/hugo-cms-test/content/quick_reads/20210303-covid-nursing-homes/index.md

       * At least 20% of deaths have taken place in nursing homes & long-term care facilities.
 This doesn’t include people who lived/worked at the facilities and died in hospitals.
-Overall: **An estimated 34% of U.S. deaths are linked to these facilities.**
+Overall:**An estimated 34% of U.S. deaths are linked to these facilities.**
     _key: 0299a9e22439
   - order: 2
+    useCheckmark: false
     body: >-
       ## Feb 2020: First Nursing Home Outbreak